dome9/cft-simulator/README.md

 It was created from our need for a pre-processor to allow running security assessments in Dome9's [Clarity Visualization tool](https://dome9.com/solutions/security-visualization/)

 ### What does it do?
-This an early work-in-progress.
+This a work-in-progress.
 Currently it:
 * Parses the input file (JSON only)
 * Prompts the user for values for all parameters that are declared in the template (and were not provided as a CLI parameter)
 * Replaces all occurrences of the parameters with the user's values
-* In 'IF' statements - it currently selects the first option. (soon - a true evaluation of the condition)
+* Evaluates intrinsic functions: And, Or ,Not, Join, FindInMap, etc...
-* Clears all conditions (keeping the original node).
-Soon, it will allow / delete the node according to proper evaluation of the condition
+* Evaluates all conditions according to user's input and functions evaluation
+* Deletes all nodes with false conditions and select the correct If option
 * Replaces Security Groups implicit references from `Fn::GetAtt` syntax to `Ref` which does not rely on runtime values hence more appropriate for static analysis

 # Requirements